 Local, Scottish Parliament, Welsh Assembly and European Parliament elections: Social Indicators page.
 A summary of recent election results.Jump to full report >>

-Labour controlled 100 councils immediately afer the local elections of May 2016; the Conservatives lost control of 1 council, while the Liberal Democrats controlled 7 councils.
+Labour controlled 99 councils in England immediately afer the local elections of May 2017; the Conservatives controlled 200, while the Liberal Democrats controlled 8 councils.

 The Scottish Nationalist Party won a majority of seats (63 out of 129) in the Scottish Parliament at the 2016 elections.
 Their total share of the vote was 44.1%, down 0.6 of a percentage point on 2011.
 The Conservatives are the second largest party with 31 seats.